TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 <br />

-Enumerating we list the processes that are running on the system and we see that root is running the H2 Console that we had listed before in the TCP Port 8082:
+Enumerating we list the `processes` that are running on the `system` and we see that `root` is running the `H2 Console` that we had listed before in the TCP `Port 8082`:

 <br />